sonjaha/workshop_spatial/README.md

 ### Final Session (Feedback and Closing)
-- 10 mins: Q&A, Feedback Collection, and Discussion
+- Q&A, Feedback Collection, and Discussion
-- 5 mins: Closing Remarks and Thank You
+- Closing Remarks and Thank You

 ## Technical Requirements